 album, the band was quoted as jokingly saying, "We needed to 'color' the song up."

-A Dobro is a resonator guitar with a mechanical amplifier.
+A dobro is a resonator guitar with a mechanical amplifier.
 It was originally released in 1927.
-Gibson now owns the rights to the Dobro guitar. (thanks, Aaron - Twin Cities, MN)
+Gibson now owns the rights to the dobro guitar.

 According to Ronnie Van Zant's widow Judy Van Zant Jenness, the unusual spelling of "Loew" was Skynyrd guitarist Ed King's idea.
 When he was writing the liner notes for the Second Helping album, he decided to name the character after Loew's Theater - thus giving an old Bluesman a Jewish name.